 Need more convincing?
 Read below to know the proven health benefits of dark chocolates:

-- It is Nutritious
+It is Nutritious

-Fiber: 11 gm
+- Fibre: 11 gm

 In addition to these, it also contains zinc, selenium, potassium, and phosphorus.
 However, it should be eaten in moderation.

-Good Fats and Fatty Acids
+2. Good Fats and Fatty Acids

-- It is a Powerful Antioxidant
+3. It is a Powerful Antioxidant

-The flavonols contained in the dark chocolate help to stimulate the endothelium which the lining of the arteries and help produce Nitric oxide.
+The flavonols contained in the dark chocolate help to stimulate the endothelium which is the lining of the arteries and help produce Nitric oxide.
 Nitric oxide is responsible for sending signals to arteries to get them to relax.
-This lowers the resistance of blood flow, reducing the pressure and helps to control blood pressure.
+This lowers the resistance of blood flow, reducing the pressure, and helps to control blood pressure.

-- Improves HDL and De-oxidizes LDL
+5. Improves HDL & De-oxidizes LDL

-- Protection Against Sun
+6. Protection Against Sun

 As we already know, cocoa helps lower blood pressure and even aids in reducing stress.
 Dark chocolate contains bioactive compounds which are great for the skin.
 The flavanols improve the flow of blood to the skin and act as a sun protection layer on the skin.
-It also helps in increasing hydration and the skin density.
+It also helps in increasing hydration and skin density.